vincentspitale/SSC2022/Photo Draw.swiftpm/README.md

 ### Disclaimers

-The app uses the open source library 'BezierKit' by Holmes Futrell to represent vector paths.
-This code allows the app to detect intersections between paths which is used for selection and deletion.
-Paths that are created in 'BezierKit' can easily be coverted to CGPaths to be rendered using Core Graphics.

 The image path finding algorithm I implemented uses the process outlined in the paper [A complete hand-drawn sketch vectorization framework](https://arxiv.org/pdf/1802.05902.pdf) by L. Donati, S. Cesano, and A. Prati.

 **This app was tested with Xcode 13.3 and should be compiled using Xcode rather than Swift Playgrounds 4.**